thejqs/plcb/README.md

 Oy.

-To go through what's provided to me, I'd have to read through roughly 2,500 pages containing about 60,000 products just to find the 14,000-plus that are sold in retail stores.
+To go through what's provided to me, I'd have to read through roughly 2,500 search pages containing about 60,000 products or comb 680 pages of ugly PDF just to find the 14,000-plus that are sold in retail stores.
 Then I'd have to go through each of those 14,000 to find the ~2,000 that are sold only in one store on a given day.

-So somewhere on the order of 17,000 pages to inspect.
+So somewhere on the order of 14,000 to 17,000 pages to inspect.
 Daily.

 Maybe that's not a lot of data if you're one of those millions-of-rows people, but it's a lot of get requests to a slow and brittle server.